-Though it is continually ignored in conventional science, the key issue remains of the relationship of the knower to what is known.
+Though it is continually ignored in conventional science, this key issue remains of the relationship of the knower to what is known.

-Though once again the findings of quantum physics spell the death knell for the merely reductionist view, this still remains the overriding dominant perspective in our culture.
+Though once again the findings of quantum physics spell the death knell for the merely reductionist view, it still remains the overriding dominant perspective in our culture.

 Meanwhile truly vast territories of new scientific understanding with potential riches to significantly transform our whole relationship with the environment remain totally unexplored.